next-in-cmd/NexiBot/README.md

 # Reserach And References:

-For training the GailAssist model, we collected a comprehensive dataset of research papers from ResearchGate.
+For training the  NexiBot model, we collected a comprehensive dataset of research papers from ResearchGate.
 These papers, covering topics related to HR policies, IT support, and organizational communication, were used to fine-tune the model, ensuring it could provide accurate and context-specific responses.
-By leveraging this diverse and high-quality dataset, we enhanced GailAssist’s ability to retrieve and generate relevant information for employee queries in large organizations.
+By leveraging this diverse and high-quality dataset, we enhanced NexiBot ability to retrieve and generate relevant information for employee queries in large organizations.

 **References:**
 1. https://www.researchgate.net/publication/379570393_Recent_Trends_in_Human_Resource_Management